cin-cout/ML/README.md

 # Machine-learning-Games

-Implemented several games by designing the rules, and training the ML models to pass the games through repeatedly modifying the rule.
+Implement several games by designing the rules, and training the ML models to pass the games through repeatedly modifying the rule.

 There have 3 different games in the MLGame-master: